mg-Ben/raspberry-homenet-monitoring/README.md

 Note that the IEEE 802.11 standard comprises other standards such as IEEE 802.11ax, IEEE 802.11ay, IEEE 802.11ba...
 [See [8](#references): _Standards and amendments_].
 After the release of the IEEE 802.11 standard, the one which was adopted was IEEE 802.11b, followed by 802.11a, 802.11g, 802.11i, 802.11n and 802.11ac [[10](#references)].
 Each one defines a maximum transmission rate (in _Mbps_) as well as different frequency bands, among others.

 > How can I find the standard my home router is using?
 You can get access to the router managing interface by connecting to 192.168.1.1 (typically) from any web browser such as Google Chrome, Mozilla or Microsoft Edge.
 Admin user and password will be required; to find them, you can find it in your home router label.
 This information is commonly shown in _WLAN 2.4G or 5G_ information.
-Depending on the WiFi frequency (2.4GHz or 5GHz), the set of IEEE 802.11 standards may be different and more than one standard can be applied at a time.
+Depending on the WiFi frequency (2.4GHz or 5GHz), the set of IEEE 802.11 standards may be different and more than one standard can be applied at a time

 ### 1.4.2.
 WEP, WPA, WPA2 and WPA3 (Security Standard)
 WEP (_Wired Equivalent Privacy_) and WPA (_WiFi Protected Access)_ are security standards.
 Whilst WEP was developed by IEEE, WPA was later developed by WiFi Alliance as a solution to WEP weaknesses.